blukatdevelopment/UnchainedWorldsOld/core_rules.md

 ### Describe
 If Geremy is just getting started or uncomfortable with acting, he might respond like this.
-"Alexa things the toad is repulsive and screams and backs up."
+"Alexa thinks the toad is repulsive and screams and backs up."
 This is a completely valid way to play.

 ### Act